nickoneill/PermissionScope/.github/ISSUE_TEMPLATE.md

 ======
 Check the "Known bugs" section (https://github.com/nickoneill/PermissionScope#known-bugs) and past issues before submitting a new report ;)

-DELETE THIS TEXT BEFORE SUBMITING A NEW ISSUE.
+THIS PROJECT IS NO LONGER SUPPORTED.
+NEW ISSUES FILED ARE IGNORED.
 ======